Vaginal Bleeding in PregnancySymptoms, Doctors, Treatments, Advances & More

 State Of Franklin OB/GYN Specialists

 I was born and raised in Louisiana in a city just outside of New Orleans.
 Displaced by Hurricane Katrina, I moved to Monroe, Louisiana where I graduated with a degree in biology from the University of Louisiana.
 I then attended medical school at Philadelphia College of Osteopathic medicine where I met my husband, Christian Sullivan.
 We then moved north to Michigan where I completed my OBGYN residency in Detroit.
 After completing residency we decided to return to his roots and relocated to the Tri-Cities area to raise our family and begin our careers.
 While practicing at Ballad OBGYN in Kingsport I met my nurse, Lisa Gibson, who will be joining me at State of Franklin OB/GYN.
 At work, she truly is my “better half” and a blessing to me and my practice.
 Lisa and I love our patients and are excited to be continuing to care for women in the Tri-Cities area.
 I am truly passionate about women’s healthcare.
 I am driven by the bonds I build with my patients over the course of their lives and the enjoyment I hold in keeping them healthy and well.
 My husband is a gastroenterologist in Bristol.
 We have two spunky boys, Christian and Jenson, who keep us busy.
 We love traveling, spending time outdoors and challenging each other at CrossFit.
 When not on dry land we can likely be found on a Disney cruise ship spending time in the middle of the ocean.
 Dr. Sullivan is rated as an Advanced provider by MediFind in the treatment of Vaginal Bleeding in Pregnancy.
-Her top areas of expertise are Polyhydramnios, Vaginal Bleeding in Pregnancy, Methimazole Antenatal Exposure, Fetal Enterovirus Syndrome, and Intrauterine Device Insertion.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Polyhydramnios, Vaginal Bleeding in Pregnancy, Methimazole Antenatal Exposure, Fetal Enterovirus Syndrome, and Intrauterine Device Insertion.
+Dr. Sullivan is board certified in American Board Of Obstetrics And Gynecology.

 Blue Ridge Medical Management Corp.